vmichnowicz/vwm_secure_files/README.md

 # VWM Secure Files

+## Release Notes

+### Version 0.2 ###

+* Changed how download limit works (a limit of 0 is no longer "unlimited downloads", now you must clear that input to make it truly unlimited)
+* Make sure to update all your files with a limit of "0" to be an empty string "" if you want the download limit to be unlimited
+* Make sure to run the module updater to make this change in the database

 ## About

 VWM Secure Files allows you to restrict access to files based on a given members group and/or member ID.
 It includes a module and and a simple fieldtype component.